North Layton Jr. High Counseling Center

 Q. How do ‘A’ and ‘B’ days work?

-A. On A-days you will have classes numbered 1-5 and on B-days you will have classes numbered 6-10.
+A. On A-days you will have classes numbered 1-4 and on B-days you will have classes numbered 5-8.
 You'll get the hang of A and B days pretty quickly, most students tell us they like having 2 days to finish big projects.
+Advisory, Intervention, and Mindset (AIM) is held Monday through Thursday at the end of the day.

 Q. Which days are A Days and which are B Days?